techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 > **Note**: This tutorial is compatible with both Angular 6/7/8 and the new Angular 9 version.

-## What You'll Learn in This Tutorial
+## Learn Navigation and Routing Using the Angular 9 Router With Example

 You'll learn about: